A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Exploration of the BBT Exploration of the BBT

 \subsection{\texorpdfstring{Convergence Diagnostics and execution times }{Convergence Diagnostics and execution times }}

 }

-As discussed, every run of an MCMC algorithm would possibly require verifying that the algorithm did converge to the target distribution.
-In this research, we use Stan \citep{stan229} as the language to describe the BBT model (\ref{eq:mod1}) and to run the MCMC.
-Stan collects many convergence diagnostics data and interprets them into claims on whether there was an acceptable convergence or not.
-The result of running the simplified Stan check is displayed below.
+As previously mentioned, it is important to assess the convergence of an MCMC algorithm with every run.
+In this study, we utilized Stan \citep{stan229} as the tool to implement the BBT model (\ref{eq:mod1}) and to perform the MCMC.
+Stan provides various convergence diagnostics data, which are analyzed to determine whether the convergence is acceptable or not.
+The results of the simplified Stan check are presented below.

-The MCMC sampling of the model is unproblematic -- in all examples in this paper, including the ones in the sections below, we used 1000 steps of warm-up and 1000 steps of sampling, on 4 chains.
-In a modern laptop, for example, an Intel i5 at 1.4 GHz, each chain takes in the worse case 0.5 seconds and the four them can be run truly in parallel, one in each core.
+The MCMC sampling of the model is unproblematic -- in all the examples presented in this paper, including those in later sections, we used 1000 steps of warm-up and 1000 steps of sampling, across 4 chains.
+The execution time on a modern laptop, such as an Intel i5 running at 1.4 GHz, took no more than 0.5 seconds per chain, with all four chains running simultaneously on the different cores.

 \hypertarget{posterior-predictive-check-and-waic}{